Documentation

 If your funder isn’t yet in the Funder Registry, please let us know.

-To add funder information to content you’ve already registered, you can do a full metadata redeposit (update), or use our supplemental metadata upload method.
+To add funder information to records you’ve already registered, you can do a full metadata redeposit (update), or use our supplemental metadata upload method.

 Funding award numbers

-The percentage of registered content that contains at least one funding award number - a number assigned by the funding organization to identify the specific piece of funding (the award or grant).
+The percentage of registered records that contain at least one funding award number - a number assigned by the funding organization to identify the specific piece of funding (the award or grant).

 Why is this important?